-- Spend some time talking about the story.
+Spend some time talking about the story.
 Ask the children things like:

-- How were the babies carried?
+- ⇒How were the babies carried?

-- How were the strollers different?
+- ⇒How were the strollers different?

-- Who carried the babies in this story?
+- ⇒Who carried the babies in this story?

 Read this book several times to the children.
 Hearing the same story again and again helps them learn new words and understand the ideas they hear better.
-Each day, pick a different activity from the back to do with the children after reading.
+Each day, pick a different activity to do with the children after reading "Babies on the Move".